 For a financial asset reclassified from the available-for-sale category, the fair value carrying amount at the date of reclassification becomes its new amortised cost and any previous gain or loss on that asset that has been recognised in equity is amortised to profit or loss over the remaining life of the investment using the effective interest rate.
 Any difference between the new amortised cost and the maturity amount is also amortised over the remaining life of the asset using the effective interest rate.
-If the asset is subsequently determined to be impaired, then the amount recorded in equity is reclassified to profit or loss.
+If the asset is subsequently determined to be impaired, then the amount recorded in equity is reclassified to the statement of profit or loss and other comprehensive income.